 Even though we did this one second I am putting it first.
 A super fun way to start the day gliding over the reef at 300 feet with a complete birds eye view of the Barrier Reef, island and lagoon.
 I really like the daytime aerial view because everything is so bright and colorful.
 Sometimes you can see marine life.
 My fellow parasailor saw a big eagle ray while he was up in the air.

-Although I had us using tripods, we could not help getting some shake in the video but overall I’m super happy with how it turned out.
+Although we were using tripods, we could not help getting some shake in the video but overall I’m super happy with how it turned out.
 Watching it as I was editing reminded me of how relaxed I felt floating in the sky and I picked music to match for both.

 Spice up your day and enjoy a morning parasail for something different.